Face to Face With Oil and Gas

 This administration is effectively granting a license to pollute to an already-under-regulated industry.

-Earlier this year, Interior Secretary Ryan Zinke proposed changes to gut the commonsense Methane Waste Prevention Rule, a widely-supported safeguard aimed at preventing wasteful methane venting and flaring by the oil and gas industry on public and tribal lands.
+In September 2018, the Bureau of Land Management finalized a new rule that stripped away safeguards from the 2016 Methane Waste Prevention Rule, a widely-supported rule aimed at preventing wasteful methane venting and flaring by the oil and gas industry on public and tribal lands.
+The original 2016 rule had the additional benefit of reducing air pollution that contributes to climate change and smog.

 The Environmental Protection Agency (EPA) is also working to dismantle similar oil and gas pollution safeguards known as the New Source Performance Standards.
-Former Environmental Protection Agency (EPA) Administrator Scott Pruitt proposed withdrawals and amendments with the goal of undermining safeguards that curb methane emissions and toxic pollution from 36,000 recently built or updated oil and gas wells across the country.
-There is no indication that his successor will stop these rollbacks.
+Environmental Protection Agency (EPA) Administrator Andrew Wheeler is proposing to weaken and eliminate protections that curb methane emissions and toxic pollution from 36,000 recently built or updated oil and gas wells across the country.

-The derailment of these essential protections would allow the oil and gas industry to recklessly release millions of tons of methane and toxic pollutants into the air our families breathe, posing a serious threat to public health; methane pollution also gravely disrupts our climate, adding even more stress to public health.
+The derailment of these essential protections allows the oil and gas industry to recklessly release millions of tons of methane and toxic pollutants into the air our families breathe, posing a serious threatening public health with the grave impacts of climate change.

 This report builds on data and analysis from the Clean Air Task Force and Earthworks quantifying the health impacts of oil and gas operations across the US.

-The real life experiences of these women show the broad geographic scope of this pollution, how it affects many demographic groups in both urban and rural areas, and the importance of cleaning up the pollution — as well as the human impact of dismantling those pollution standards already in place.
+The real life experiences of these women show the broad geographic scope of this pollution, how it affects many demographic groups in both urban and rural areas, and the importance of cleaning up the pollution — as well as the human impact of dismantling those pollution standards that protect public health and our changing climate.

 To read more, please see the full PDF of this resource.